jbranchaud/ocelot/README.md

     Also adding the Rectangle class which inherits form the existing Shape class.

+## Benefits

+There are a number of benefits that we believe will be gained through committing to the use of ocelot annotations in commit messages:

+- Helps the committer think more deeply about the commit, the relevant artifacts, and the way it is all communicated.

+- Makes commits easier to understand and conceptualize for other developers (for example, during code reviews).

+- Embeds more metadata in commit messages which will utlimately improve the results of software repository data mining.

 ## Feedback

 At this stage in the ocelot project as we continue to refine the